dfbng/Arduino_OTAProject/README.md

-# ESP32 OTA Update with MQTT Integration
+# ESP32 OTA Firmware Update with MQTT Integration

 This project demonstrates how to use Over-the-Air (OTA) firmware updates on an ESP32 using MQTT for progress reporting and managing OTA updates remotely.
 The system connects to a WiFi network, listens for OTA update commands via MQTT, and performs firmware updates.
 Progress is reported back to the MQTT broker.